Autism Assessment in Adelaide

 - Difficulties adjusting behaviour to suit social contexts

-- Difficulties making friends, reduced interest in others
+- Problems making friends, reduced interest in others

 Restricted, repetitive patterns of behaviour, interests or activities:

-- Echolalia (repetition of words, phrases, or more extensive songs and dialog), repetitive vocalisations (such as repetitive sounds, humming)
+- Echolalia (repetition of words, phrases, or more extensive songs and dialogue), repetitive vocalisations (such as repetitive sounds, humming)

 - Hand flapping, spinning, toe walking, excessive teeth grinding